atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Detection_Rules/win_susp_add_sid_history.md

         SidHistory:
             - '-'
             - '%%1793'
+    filter_null:
+        SidHistory:
-    condition: selection1 or (selection2 and not selection3)
+    condition: selection1 or (selection2 and not selection3 and not filter_null)
 falsepositives:
     - Migration of an account into a new domain
 level: medium